 Insects comprise up to two-thirds of the diet of an adult eastern bluebird during the breeding season.
 Wild fruits, berries, and seeds comprise the remaining one-third.
 In the Fall and Winter, bluebirds switch to fruit and berries but still depend on insects.

 Nearly 100% of insects taken by eastern bluebirds are on or near the ground.
-A high proportion of ground-dwelling insects is a result of the bluebird’s foraging strategy, which consists of scanning the ground beneath elevated perches for insects.
+A high proportion of ground-dwelling insects is a result of the bluebird’s foraging strategy, which consists of scanning the ground from elevated perches and swoop to the ground to catch an insect.

 Types of insects and other invertebrates

-Based on studies of the eastern bluebird’s diet, it is known that the birds mainly consume:
+Based on studies of the eastern bluebird’s diet, it is known that they mainly consume:

 - butterfly and moth larvae